WildDIC/AliexpressOrders/README.md

 This will enable you to use powerful spreadsheet filters in google sheets for better order manageent and tracking

+### Usage
+Get only screenshot:
+`python aliexpress.py screenshot <screenshot_filename.png>`

+Get only order details in json format:
+`python aliexpress.py json`

+Get both screenshot and order details:
+`python aliexpress.py json,screenshot <screenshot_filename.png>`

-### Whats working:
+### Whats working
 1. Awaiting Shipments orders details
 2. Awaiting Delivery Order details
-3. Ordr Completed details
+3. Order Completed details
 4. Orders pending payment details
 3. Implement pagination for the above sections such that more than 10 orders per section appears
 4. Implement google sheet integration
 5. Implement batch google sheet update (Now update to google sheets is much faster - 20s for 200 plus orders)
 6. Order tracking ID integrated.
 Also, the last package delivery status for the tracking id is retrieved
-7. Scraps in background, tested both with chromium and firefox headless
+7. Scraps in background, tested with both chromium and firefox headless
+8. Saves screenshot of the orders page in png format

 ### Work In Progress
 1. Order carrier retrieval